PDC-support/arrhenius-benchmarks/VeloxChem/installation-guide/install-vlx-cpu.md

 Please also note that VeloxChem CPU version uses `numpy` for matrix diagonalization, and it is important to make sure that the installed `numpy` has good performance.

+Note: If you use a Cray machine, please avoid using the numpy package that comes with the cray-python module, because we have seen issues with diagonalization of large matrix.
+You can, for example, install OpenBLAS and compile numpy using OpenBLAS as backend.

 ## Install Libxc

 Please follow the [Libxc installation](https://libxc.gitlab.io/installation/) page.
 It is recommended to install Libxc using CMake.